openfoodfacts/openfoodfacts-server/docs/introduction/api.md

 - Try the [FAQ](https://support.openfoodfacts.org/help/en-gb/12-api) - to answer most of your questions.
 - Didn't get a satisfactory answer?
 Contact the Team on the #api [Slack Channel.](https://slack.openfoodfacts.org/)
 - [Report Bugs](https://github.com/openfoodfacts/openfoodfacts-server/issues/new/choose) on the Open Food Facts Database.
 - Do you have an issue or feature request?
-You can submit it here [here on GitHub](https://github.com/openfoodfacts/openfoodfacts-server/issues/new).
+You can submit it [here on GitHub](https://github.com/openfoodfacts/openfoodfacts-server/issues/new).
 - Are you interested in contributing to this project?
 See our [Contribution Guidelines](https://github.com/openfoodfacts/openfoodfacts-server/blob/main/CONTRIBUTING.md).
  <!-- Embed contribution guideline link.-->